awesomemotive/edd-themedd/README.md

 There are various ways you can contribute:

 1. Raise an [Issue](https://github.com/easydigitaldownloads/themedd/issues) on GitHub
-2. Send us a Pull Request with your bug fixes and/or new features
+2. Send us a Pull Request with your bug fixes and/or new features.
+Please open an issue beforehand if one does not currently exist.
 3. Provide feedback and suggestions on [enhancements](https://github.com/easydigitaldownloads/themedd/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)